gokuljs/Node.js-Mongodb-and-Express/README.md

 use : to create or open existing database \
 syntax use database name \
 show db :to show list of databases \
+ show collections shows list of objects created inside the datbase